CyberShadow/aconfmgr/README.md

 - Dependencies where more than one package provides something (e.g. `fcron` and `cronie` provide `cron`) are not tracked, and the desired dependency must be pinned or added to the configuration manually.
 - Changes in file attributes only (not content) are currently not detected.
 - Files owned by a package that have been deleted on the system are currently not tracked.
+- Installing AUR packages that depend on virtual packages (such as `java-environment`) is not currently implemented.
+An AUR helper can be used instead.

 ## License